firebird631/siis/README.md

 python siis.py real --profile=bitmex-xbteth1 --paper-mode
 ```

-Here 'real' mean for the name of the identity to use, related to API key.
+Here **real** mean for the name of the identity to use, related to the API key you want to connect with.

-Adding the --paper-mode will create a paper-trader instance in place of a connector to your real broker account.
+Adding the **--paper-mode** argument create a paper-trader instance in place of a connector to a real account.
-Initial amounts of margin or quantity of assets must be configured into the profiles.
+Initial amounts of margin or quantity of assets must be configured into the profile.

 At this time the slippage is not simulated.
-Orders are executed at bid/ofr price according to the direction.
+Orders are executed at bid/ask price according to the direction.
-The order book is not used to look for the real offered quantities, then order are filled in one trade without slippage.
+The order book is not used to look for the real offered quantities, then order are filled in one trade
+and without slippage.

-A slippage factor will be implemented sooner.
+A randomly chosen slippage factor could be implemented.

-In that case the watchers are running and stores OHLC and ticks/trade data (or not if --read-only is specified).
-In paper-mode OHLCs are stored to the database like in a normal live mode.
+In paper-mode OHLCs and tick/trade data are stored to the database like in a normal live mode if the arguments
+**--store-ohlc** or **--store-trade** are specified.

 [More information about the paper-mode.](doc/papermode.md)